btarg/requiem-vault/GM/First Session/Club/Celebration.md

 In the wake of the [[Blue Flame]]'s destruction, you have been invited to the unofficial celebration by the Captain and their unit, who are eager to toast your success.
-The party is being held at a popular underground club - The Lux Aeterna: a vibrant and chaotic space, increasingly packed with people.
-Mere hours after your victory, the atmosphere is electric, and for a moment, it seems like they can finally relax.
+The party is being held at a popular underground club, The Lux Aeterna.
+Its ornate, painted ceilings are held up by huge marble pillars, built to replicate the style of a wise civilization from long ago.
+Mere hours after your victory, the atmosphere is electric, and for a moment, it seems like you can finally unwind.

 ### Outside